Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 8. Conceal PPI (Personal Private Information) and Passwords from Others.

 Make sure you are taking all of the appropriate steps to conceal your PPI information and passwords from others.
 This step is more crucial than having a super secure password in the first place.
-It won’t matter how complex your password is it you’re giving it out or if it can be easily found by others.
+It won’t matter how complex your password is if you’re giving it out or if it can be easily found by others.

 9. Run a Security Audit on Your Platform Using an Auditing Tool.